-At the time of the writing of this report no Infringement Fines, Enforcement Orders, or Prosecutions have been initiated for offences found during the 2010/2011 season.
+At the time of the writing of this report no Enforcement Orders or Prosecutions have been initiated for offences found during the 2011/2012 season.
 Staff continue to investigate the circumstances surrounding each case of Serious Non-Compliance, following which a decision as to what enforcement action(s) will be taken will be made.

-It is encouraging to report that two of the three farms that have current Enforcement Orders against them demonstrated full compliance with the requirements of these orders, and the permitted activity rules.
+It is encouraging to report that for the second year running two of the three farms that have current Enforcement Orders against them demonstrated full compliance with the requirements of these orders, and the permitted activity rules.
 However, one farm, whom Council has taken assertive action against in past seasons, (including Abatement Notices, Infringement Fines, Prosecution, and Enforcement Orders) continues to show disregard or simply elects not to comply with the effluent rules despite been given the same opportunities as others.
 This farm is again under investigation for Significant Non-Compliance.